ammelsayed/personal_website_template/README.md

  4. After finishing, you can:
     - Push directly to the main brach
     - Or you can create a new bracnh and upload to it first.
 Then you will have to merge them togther.
 I remmomed this option to keep track of all the updates you have made
  5. The one final step is to go to Settings page, click on Pages, Choise Configure Github Pages with Jekly.
 If you chosen the respostrory name to be '<your_gitgub_username>.github.io', then your website will be life at '<your_gitgub_username>.github.io'.
-Otherwise it will life at
+Otherwise it will life '<your_gitgub_username>.github.io/<your_resorpotery_name>'.
+ 6. Optionally, if you do not like the Github pages option you can deploy your page from Cloudflare, which is also a nice option.
+(There are also some other options to include)
+ 7. If you would like to give your website a unique weblink, you can buy a new name from Aliyun/Cloudflare or others, then confgiure it in either Github pages or Clouldflare pages.
+Everything is possible !